PARTYMANX/partymod-thps2/readme-partymod.txt

 - Fixes memory manager to prevent memory corruption and crashes related to it
 - Restores player control settings menu, allowing players to toggle vibration and autokick settings
 - Fixes loading write-protected saves
-- Experimental: An optional THPS1 career mode, converting the game to recreate the THPS1 career with THPS2's mechanics, which can be enabled with a setting or by passing -thps1career to THPS2.exe
+- An experimental, optional, THPS1 career mode, converting the game to recreate the THPS1 career with THPS2's mechanics.
+It can be enabled with a setting or by passing -thps1career to THPS2.exe

 Installation
 1. Download PARTYMOD from the releases tab